 There is nothing worse than an inconsistent message.
 So it is super important to stick with the message content in the voice-over.

-Take the time to write it out before recording because that will help you to make sure you cover everything you intend.
+Take the time to write it out in the script because that will help you to make sure you cover everything you intend.
 It will prevent you from contradicting yourself, repeating yourself, and running off the topic as well.

 Have you ever talked to someone who would tell a very exciting story in such a rush that at the end of the story you would end up not remembering anything from what they were talking about?
 Or vice versa.
-Have you met someone who talks about the same thing with the same tone of voice, so monotonically and slowly that you almost fall asleep?
+Have you met someone who talks about the same thing with the same tone, so monotonically and slowly that you almost fall asleep?

 That’s what the wrong choice of pacing is all about.
-If it’s too fast nobody gets anything, if it’s too slow they might get bored.
+If it’s too fast nobody gets anything, if it’s too slow they may get bored.